 A Tight Fit

-Like other earbuds, these need a good seal onto the ear canal.
+Like other earbuds designed to exclude external sounds, these need a good seal onto the ear canal.
 The very best way to do this is to use connectors (expensively) tailor-moulded to your own ears; in default of this the flanged silicone connectors supplied by Optoma (in the different sizes) do an excellent job.

 An air-tight seal allows small dynamic transducers to deliver a powerful bass—with a restricted volume of air to move they are literally punching well above their weight.
 The seal also acts as a (for most of the time) useful noise isolator from the outside world.
 Perfect, for example, for traveling on London’s noisy Underground.
 Contraindicated, though, if you’re navigating through traffic on a bicycle.